makerdao/community/governance/votes/Executive vote - October 5, 2022.md

 ### StarkNet Engineering Core Unit (SNE-001) MKR Stream and Transfer

-As per [this poll](https://vote.makerdao.com/polling/QmWX6BSA#vote-breakdown), a total of 810 MKR will be transfered and streamed to the [StarkNet Engineering Core Unit (SNE-001)](https://mips.makerdao.com/mips/details/MIP39c2SP19) as detailed below, if this executive proposal passes.
+As per [this poll](https://vote.makerdao.com/polling/QmWX6BSA#vote-breakdown), a total of 810 MKR will be transferred and streamed to the [StarkNet Engineering Core Unit (SNE-001)](https://mips.makerdao.com/mips/details/MIP39c2SP19) as detailed below, if this executive proposal passes.

 Based on the accepted [MKR Vesting MIP](https://mips.makerdao.com/mips/details/MIP40c3SP79#sentence-summary), a one-time transfer and two-year stream will be established by this executive proposal:

 **MKR Transfer**
-**270 MKR** will be transfered to [0x6D348f18c88D45243705D4fdEeB6538c6a9191F1](https://etherscan.io/address/0x6D348f18c88D45243705D4fdEeB6538c6a9191F1) as compensation for their first year of work as a Core Unit.
+**270 MKR** will be transferred to [0x6D348f18c88D45243705D4fdEeB6538c6a9191F1](https://etherscan.io/address/0x6D348f18c88D45243705D4fdEeB6538c6a9191F1) as compensation for their first year of work as a Core Unit.

 **MKR Stream**
 **540 MKR** streamed to [0x6D348f18c88D45243705D4fdEeB6538c6a9191F1](https://etherscan.io/address/0x6D348f18c88D45243705D4fdEeB6538c6a9191F1) starting on 2022-09-28 and ending on 2024-09-28 with a cliff date of 2022-09-28 (same as the starting date for the stream), as compensation for the next two years of work as a Core Unit.

 ### Sustainable Ecosystem Scaling Core Unit (SES-001) MKR Transfer

-As per [this poll](https://vote.makerdao.com/polling/QmSmhV7z#vote-breakdown), **227.64 MKR** will be transfered to the [Sustainable Ecosystem Scaling Core Unit (SES-001)](https://mips.makerdao.com/mips/details/MIP39c2SP10) as detailed below, if this executive proposal passes.
+As per [this poll](https://vote.makerdao.com/polling/QmSmhV7z#vote-breakdown), **227.64 MKR** will be transferred to the [Sustainable Ecosystem Scaling Core Unit (SES-001)](https://mips.makerdao.com/mips/details/MIP39c2SP10) as detailed below, if this executive proposal passes.

-Based on the provided [budget transparency report](https://github.com/makerdao-ses/transparency-reporting/blob/main/Monthly%20Budget%20Statements/2022-08.md), **227.64 MKR** will be transfered to the [SES-001 Auditor's Wallet](https://etherscan.io/address/0x87AcDD9208f73bFc9207e1f6F0fDE906bcA95cc6) as a result of this executive proposal.
+Based on the provided [budget transparency report](https://github.com/makerdao-ses/transparency-reporting/blob/main/Monthly%20Budget%20Statements/2022-08.md), **227.64 MKR** will be transferred to the [SES-001 Auditor's Wallet](https://etherscan.io/address/0x87AcDD9208f73bFc9207e1f6F0fDE906bcA95cc6) as a result of this executive proposal.

 ## Review